Is Russia running out of tanks?

 Summer and autumn 2023

-In the summer of 2023, Ukraine went on the offensive.
+In the summer of 2023, Ukraine launched an offensive.
 First, let’s look at how it looked between June 1 – the end of September.
-The average for the period was almost double compared to the calmer period before (see above): 7.29 tanks/day.
+The average for the period was almost double that of the calmer period before (see above): 7.29 tanks/day.
 It was also higher than during the first months of the year when fighting for Bachmut.

 Initially in June, the Russians suffered quite high losses, they decreased again in July, and we were down to a seven-day average of under 4 tanks per day.
 It rose again slightly, but by the end of September, it was low again at only around 5-6/day.
 This despite Ukraine being on the offensive.

-At that time, one could begin to suspect that the Russians might have had some trouble getting tanks.
+At that point, one could start to suspect that the Russians might have had some difficulty in getting tanks.
 This is how it looked during that period:

 Believing that the Russians were starting to run out of tanks turned out to be a big mistake.